gradle/gradle/design-docs/task-configuration-from-command-line.md

 - `@Option("optionName")` annotated on a getter method evaluates the available options from the parameter type)

 - Introduce marker annotation `OptionValues("optionName")` to to allow a dynamic value lookup in the task implementation itself.
-- Adapt InitBuild task to use @OptionValues to map values for the `--type` command line option.
+- Adapt InitBuild task to use `@OptionValues` to map values for the `--type` command line option.
-- Update userguide/docs
+- Add a task validator that validates a string property has a legal value at execution time.
+- Update the 'using Gradle from the command-line' user guide chapter.

 ## Support camel-case matching for task commandline properties